Chewt/goterm/README.md

 # Goterm
-A game of go that can be played in the terminal.
+A game of go/weiqi/baduk that can be played in the terminal.

 # Usage
 Install with `make install` and use `goterm --help` to see a list of command line arguments goterm accepts.

+You can also use the command `help` while running the program to see a list of available commands.

 # Engines
 Goterm uses the Go Text Protocol to communicate with go engines.
 You